citp/privacy-policy-historical/p/pa/pan/panerabread.com.md

 ### Links to Other Sites

 Our Site may provide links to web sites not operated by Panera Bread.
 Panera Bread assumes no responsibility for the privacy practices of these third-party sites.
-We recommend that you review a third-party site’s privacy policy before submitting information.
+We encourage you to be aware of this when you leave our Site, and we recommend that you review the privacy policies of every web site that collects personally identifiable information from you.
+This Privacy Policy applies only to this Site.

+Although we endeavor to open a new browser window when you click on a link to a third party site, Panera Bread does not guarantee that you will receive this alert when you leave our Site.
+It is your responsibility to determine when you have left this Site.

 ### Your California Privacy Rights

 Beginning on January 1, 2005, California Civil Code Section 1798.83 permits customers of Panera Bread who are California residents to request certain information regarding its disclosure of personal information to third parties for their direct marketing purposes.
 To make such a request, please send an e-mail to webmaster@panerbread.com or write us at: Panera Bread, 6710 Clayton Road, Richmond Heights, MO 63117, attention customer resource group.

-Although we endeavor to open a new browser window when you click on a link to a third party site, Panera Bread does not guarantee that you will receive this alert when you leave our Site.
-It is your responsibility to determine when you have left this Site.

 ### Governing Law